Times change and my website needed to change too. To see the 2020 update of this page click this link

 Diabetic pets have an increased risk for certain problems.
 If you know what these problems are, you are more likely to discover them early, when treatment is more successful.
 (I listed them roughly in the order of their importance and frequency.)

+Blood sugar levels drop to dangerously low levels in diabetic dogs when you give them too much insulin (less than 55mg/dL).
+That can be because their dose was too large or because it was more than their current needs.
+Perhaps they did not eat that morning, exercised more than usual or were under unusual stress.
+The earliest signs of this problem that you will see are restlessness, trembling or shivering, loss of coordination and behavioral changes.
+In mild cases, they may just become unusually hungry.
+If their blood sugar level continues to drop, pets become sleepy, unresponsive and eventually loose consciousness.
+The speed with which this all occurs is unpredictable.
 If your dog is still willing to eat, immediately offer it some of its normal diet.
 Check its blood glucose level with your glucometer.
 If its blood sugar reading is abnormally low, try to make a list of things in your mind that may have caused the problem and avoid them in the future.
 Call your veterinarian to discuss the problem and see if the pet needs to come in.
 If the problem appears serious, just put the pet in your car and take it in immediately.

 You can ask your veterinarian for a syringe or container of 50% Dextrose (5% dextrose (D5W is too dilute).
 I make sure all my clients have some around – particularly when they are just beginning or changing insulin doses.
 You can also go to your pharmacy or Wal-Mart, purchase some glucose tablets (Dextrosol, B-D glucose tabs, etc.) and dissolve them in warm water.
 Wait 15 minutes and check the pet’s blood sugar level again.
 Repeat the dose if need be.
 Keep unused sugar solutions refrigerated.